spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 # SpatialOS GDK for Unreal toolbar

-The toolbar for the SpatialOS GDK for Unreal provides several functions required for building and launching your client- and server-workers from inside the Unreal Editor.
+The GDK toolbar provides several functions required for building and launching your client- and server-workers from inside the Unreal Editor.

 ## Terms used in this doc
 `<ProjectRoot>` - The root folder of your Unreal project.
 `<GameRoot>` - The folder containing your game's `.uproject` and source folder (for example, `<ProjectRoot>/ShooterGame/`).

-## Add the GDK for Unreal toolbar to your Unreal project
+## Add the GDK toolbar to your Unreal project

-To enable the SpatialOS GDK for Unreal toolbar you need to add a dependency to the plugin in your Unreal project file.
+To enable the GDK toolbar you need to add a dependency to the plugin in your Unreal project file.

-Either open your Unreal project's `.uproject` file in a text editor and add the SpatialOS GDK for Unreal toolbar in the `Plugins` section:
+Either open your Unreal project's `.uproject` file in a text editor and add the GDK toolbar in the `Plugins` section:

 ```
 "Plugins": [